Discrete-time quantum walks and gauge theories: Reviewing seminal papers

 As far as I know, the first appearance of DTQWs in the litterature is due to Feynman.
 In 1965, the book \emph{Quantum Mechanics and Path Integrals} \cite{FeynHibbs65a}, written by Feynman and Hibbs, was published; it is based on notes taken by the latter while attending lectures of the former.
 In Problem 2-6 of this book, one considers a particle that, at each time step, can only move one step to left or to the right, at the velocity of light (which is $1$ in natural units).
 At each time step, the particle has a probability amplitude $i \epsilon_t m$ of changing its direction, where $\epsilon_t$ is the (dimensionless) time step and $m$ the (dimensionless) mass of the particle.
 In Feynman's work, the time step is $\epsilon=\epsilon_t m =\epsilon_t/(1/m)$, i.e. it is given in units of $1/m$ \cite{FeynHibbs65a}.
 This model is known as the Feynman checkerboard (or chessboard), and corresponds to the following particular finite differentiation of the Dirac equation in dimension 1, written by Feynman himself in his notes of 1946 on the ``Geometry of Dirac's Equation in 1 dimension'', reproduced in Fig. 8 of Ref. \cite{Schweber86a}:

 The subscript `$L$' (resp . `$R$') is for `\emph{coming} from the left (resp. right)', i.e. `\emph{going} to the right (resp. left)'.
-These equations are those of a DTQW: indeed, they can be recast as
+These equations are those of a DTQW \emph{except for the non-unitarity of the coin operation}: indeed, they can be recast as

 where

 the spin-dependent shift operation acts as